moovatom/moovatom-api-ruby-library/README.md

 ## Status

-Sometimes you don't know if a large video you've uploaded has finished encoding and you can't get its details until it's complete. `get_status()` allows you to query a video to find out if it's still processing.
+The `get_status()` method allows you to query a video that has begun encoding to check its progress.

 ```ruby
 me = MoovAtom::MoovEngine.new(uuid: 'j9i8h7g6f5e4d3c2b1a') do |me|